Interests and experiences

 During the design, I have looked a lot around on the internet for ideas and hints of construction, Wolf DF7KB has shared some of his construction as he is using the same 4.8m dish, this has been great inspiration!

 As the dish itself is already decided, I first focused on the rotor system that is going to move the dish.
-I know from experience that the rotor can NOT be too strong, the forces that will be seen during a storm are very big.
-Here in Denmark we see storms that has gusts above 30+ m/s, sometimes peaking to 40+ m/s.
+I know from past experience that the rotor can NOT be too strong, the forces that will be seen during a storm are very big.
+Here in Denmark we see storms that has gusts above 30+ m/s, sometimes peaking to 40+ m/s (160 km/h).

-As I have previously installed (and still using) a 3 inch dual axis slewing drive from Coresun in China, I turned to them again for the rotor.
+As I have previously installed (and still using) a 3 inch dual axis slewing drive from Coresun in China for my (small) 70cm EME system, I turned to them again for the rotor.

 Coresun offers a 7 inch combined Az/El drive (and also a 9 inch).
 This drive can be delivered with different motor configurations, I selected a stronger motor for the elevation and a stronger/faster motor for the azimuth.
 The 7 inch drive has a weight of close to 85 Kg, the 9 inch is a massive 135 Kg!

 I have always found that Coresun are extremely helpful to work with, they are quick and replies very fast to questions etc. Prices are also very fair from them.
-On top of that, they have 3D STEP files for all their drives, makes it very easy to do CAD designs using the drives.
+On top of that, they have 3D STEP files for all their drives which makes it very easy to do CAD designs using their drives.

 Here is the most important specifications for the drive.
 As the drive has to "carry" the weight of the dish and feedhorn, the elevation axis has to strong.
 If possible, I would like to avoid having counterweights.